This story begins with a murder.

 Sue: Is Adric going to fly it?
 He’s the only one capable of landing it on a sixpence.
 God, just imagine if the Doctor gets it wrong and he ends up with six companions!

-Meanwhile, back at the house, George kills Latoni.
+Back at the house, George kills Latoni.

-Sue: I really hope the Russians love their children too.
+Me: I really hope the Russians love their children too.

 George sets fire to his bedroom door.